 Nine Buckeyes score in team's first conference win of the season.

 Eight players tally points as Buckeyes win back-to-back games

-A winner on every level, Venechanos has been a part of four NCAA titles (as a player and coach) and a total of eight conference championships.
-She replaced Sue Stimmel, who resigned from her position in May as the only previous head coach in Buckeye program history.
+A winner on every level, Venechanos (pronounced: ven-eh-CHAN-ohs) has been a part of four NCAA titles (as a player and coach) and a total of eight conference championships and she has now brought those winning ways to Ohio State.

-Venechanos inherited a UMass program in August 2006 that had not been to the NCAA tournament in over 20 years and within three seasons, took the Minutewomen back to the postseason for the first time in a quarter century.
-They went on to make a second-consecutive NCAA trip in 2010, punctuating a career already marked by a pair of Atlantic 10 championship tournament titles (2009, 2010), an Atlantic 10 regular-season title (2009) and three appearances in the A-10 Tournament championship game.
+Prior to her arrival in Columbus, Venechanos spent four seasons at UMass where she inherited a UMass program in August 2006 that had not been to the NCAA tournament in over 20 years.
+Within three seasons, she took the Minutewomen back to the postseason for the first time in a quarter century.
+They went on to make a second consecutive NCAA trip in 2010, punctuating a career already marked by a pair of Atlantic 10 championship tournament titles (2009, 2010), an Atlantic 10 regular-season title (2009) and three appearances in the A-10 Tournament championship game.